Skip to Main Content

 Credit repair companies work to improve your credit for a fee.
 They seek inaccuracies in your credit report and file disputes with the credit bureaus.

-These issues may include closed accounts that appear open, incorrect account balances and accounts that don’t belong to you, among other issues.
-Though this is something you can do yourself for free, it can be time-consuming.
+These issues may include closed accounts that appear open, incorrect account balances and accounts that don’t belong to you.
+Though you can do this yourself for free, it can be time-consuming.

 Hiring a credit repair company may be a good idea if: